Web Tool Provides Deployment Support

 If your orders do change, use the following tips to help you reorganize.

 - First Things First

 - Alert family members and loved ones.
 After all that planning, expect some frustration.
 You may be irritated, while others may feel in limbo.
-Communicate with your family.
-Then create a contingency plan.
+Communicate with your family and discuss expectations based on your new situation.

 - Secure your housing.
 Notify your installation housing office or landlord ASAP about remaining in your home if you’re renting.
 If you own and planned to rent your home or sell it, alert your property manager or realtor to the change of plans.